ben441318936/BruinBot_controls/README.md

 Code for sensor interfacing, actuator control, and communications.

 ## High level architecture
-BruinBot has many subsystems, each with their own sensors actuators, controlled by microcontrollers (Arduino boards).
+BruinBot has many subsystems, each with their own sensors and actuators, controlled by microcontrollers (Arduino boards).

 A main microprocessor (Raspberry Pi) coordinates the subsystems by sending commands for actuation as well as for sensor data retrieval.